-Ultrasound is widely used for diagnostic purpose during pregnancy.
+Obstetric ultrasound is widely used for diagnostic purpose during pregnancy.
 One of the uses that receives more attention is, however, the ability to determine the sex of the baby.

 Our gender scan will reveal the sex of your baby from 16 weeks onwards.
 Gender or sexing ultrasound scans are not routinely offered by the NHS and depend on the policy of your maternity hospital.

-Be aware, though, that it's not always possible for the sonographer to be 100% certain about your baby's sex.
+Be aware, though, that it's not always possible for the sonographer to be 100% certain about your unborn baby's sex.
 For example, if your baby is lying in an awkward position, it may be difficult or impossible to tell.

 The purpose of this scan is to:

-The scan incudes: Ultrasound report with a 2D b/w picture
+This private ultrasound incudes: Ultrasound report with a 2D b/w picture

 Before the ultrasound scan, our sonographer will explain the examination procedure.